Recently Viewed:Whale Watching on Hawaii Island Whale Watching on Hawaii Island

-Whale Watching on Hawaii’s Big Island
+Whale Watching on Hawaii Island

-From December to May, you may catch a glimpse of a majestic kohola, or humpback whale, off the Big Island’s shorelines.
+From December to May, you may catch a glimpse of a majestic kohola, or humpback whale, off Hawaii Island’s shorelines.
 These gentle giants come to the warm Hawaiian waters every year to breed and give birth to new calves.
 Seeing one of these 36-tonne, 12-metre-long giants breach the water is an unforgettable sight.

 Schedule a tour or charter a boat to spot these magnificent creatures.
-Treat yourself to scenic ocean views as guides take you to the best spots to observe whales playfully surfacing, tail-slapping or blowing spouts in the air.
+Treat yourself to scenic ocean views as guides take you to the best spots to observe whales playfully surfacing, tail slapping, or blowing spouts in the air.
 Regulations prohibit boats from approaching within 100 metres of a whale and you should never swim with or touch whales or any other marine mammals.

 You can also spot whales from Hawaii Island’s beautiful beaches along the Kohala and North Kohala coasts.
 The Puukohola Heiau National Historic Site is an excellent site to see whales, with sweeping, elevated views near Kawaihae Harbor.
 In fact, Puukohola literally means “hill of the whale” in Hawaiian.
 On the east side, Hilo Bay is another place popular for whale sightings.
 Other species of whales are attracted to Hawaii’s warm, shallow waters year round, so wherever you travel on Hawaii Island, keep your eyes open for these marine visitors.